Palace of Queluz: The Ball Room

 The Ball Room, the last of the palace's three largest rooms, was designed by Robillon in 1760.
 To create this oval room, the architect combined five smaller rooms.
 The ormolu Rococo ornamentation takes the form of heavy gilding on the walls and ceiling, of such richness, that it has been compared to that of François de Cuvilliés' Amalienburg at Schloss Nymphenburg.
 The walls and doors are mirrored, and the painted and gilded coffered ceiling is supported by golden caryatids.

 Sala dos Embaixadores

 The Sala dos Embaixadores (Hall of Ambassadors), sometimes called the throne room or the Hall of Mirrors, was designed by Robillon in 1757 and is one of the largest reception rooms in the palace.
 This long, low room has a ceiling painted by Francisco de Melo, which depicts the Portuguese royal family attending a concert during the reign of Queen Maria I. The room is extremely wide and light, spanning the full width of the palace, with tall windows on both sides.
 Between each window is a semi-circular gilt console table, above which are pier glasses adorned with crystal sconces.
 The throne dais, set in an apse, is flanked by gilded and mirrored columns, and the floor is a chequer board pattern of black and white marble tiles.

+The Music Room.
+Portrait of Maria I hangs above the piano.